 On January 1, 2007 the Company adopted ASC 740-10 related to uncertainty in income taxes.
 This accounting guidance clarifies the accounting and disclosure requirements for uncertainty in tax positions as defined by the standard.
 In connection with the adoption of the new accounting guidance, the Company analyzed its filing positions in all significant jurisdictions where it is required to file income tax returns for all open tax years.
 The Company has identified as major tax jurisdictions, as defined, its federal income tax return and its state income tax returns in three states.
-The Company's federal income tax returns in major state income tax jurisdictions where the Company operates remain subject to examination for various periods subsequent to December 31, 2001.
+The Company's federal income tax returns for the years subsequent to December 31, 2006 remain subject to examination.
+The Company's income tax returns in major state income tax jurisdictions where the Company operates remain subject to examination for various periods subsequent to December 31, 2001.